-What you must pay What you must pay

-when you get when you get

-these services these services

-Services that are covered for you In-Network Out-of-Network

-Urgently needed services (continued)

-Worldwide urgent care:

-Worldwide urgent care applies to urgent care outside the United States and its territories.

-Coverage includes:

-Urgently needed services that are medically necessary and immediately required as a result of an unforeseen illness, injury, or condition

-Transportation back to the United States or its territories is not covered.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Urgently needed services (continued) urgently needed services from a provider out-of-network.
+Worldwide urgent care: Worldwide urgent care applies to urgent care outside the United States and its territories.
+Coverage includes: • Urgently needed services that are medically necessary and immediately required as a result of an unforeseen illness, injury, or condition Transportation back to the United States or its territories is not covered.
 If you have urgently needed services outside of the U.S. and its territories, you may have to pay for those services upfront.
 If this happens, you then have to ask us to pay you back.
 Your provider may also choose to submit a claim on your behalf.
 Please refer to Chapter 7, Section 2 for information on how to get paid back for medical services.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$20 copayment for each Medicare-covered visit.
-20% coinsurance for each Medicarecovered visit.
-One routine vision (eye) examination and up to two refractions annually \$0 copayment for one routine vision exam and up to two refractions annually.
-This service is not covered out-of-network. ✓ For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment for each Medicare-covered glaucoma screening.
-20% coinsurance for each Medicare-covered glaucoma screening.
-For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 copayment for each Medicare-covered diabetic retinopathy exam.
-20% coinsurance for each Medicare-covered diabetic retinopathy exam.
+Se rvices that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ŭ Vision care Co overed services include: • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$30 copayment for each Medicare- covered visit.
+20% coinsurance for each Medicare- covered visit. • One routine vision (eye) examination and up to two refractions annually \$0 copayment for one routine vision exam and up to two refractions annually.
+This service is not covered out-of- network. ✓ • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment for each Medicare- covered glaucoma screening.
+20% coinsurance for each Medicare- covered glaucoma screening. • For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 copayment for each Medicare- covered diabetic retinopathy exam.
+20% coinsurance for each Medicare- covered diabetic retinopathy exam.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (continued) One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 copayment for one pair of standard Medicare-covered eyeglasses or contact lenses.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care (continued) • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 copayment for one pair of standard Medicare-covered eyeglasses or contact lenses.
 Progressive lenses, no-line bifocal or trifocal lenses, tinting (except for certain ultraviolet-screening coatings), scratch-resistant coatings, or oversized lenses are not covered unless required by Medicare coverage guidelines.
 20% coinsurance for one pair of standard Medicare-covered eyeglasses or contact lenses.
 Progressive lenses, no-line bifocal or trifocal lenses, tinting (except for certain ultraviolet-screening coatings), scratch-resistant coatings, or oversized lenses are not covered unless required by Medicare coverage guidelines.